 The monthly seminar, “Toward Precision Medicine for Alzheimer’s Disease,” offers a forum for investigators from across the School of Medicine, University of Washington, and partner organizations (Sage Bionetworks, Allen Institute, Seattle Institute for Biomedical Research, etc.) to discuss research projects that align with the UW ADRC’s theme of precision medicine for AD.
 The focus of each meeting is on identifying, describing, and detecting pathophysiologic heterogeneity in AD and related degenerative diseases, with an eye towards defining rationale and targets for treatment and enhancing the innovation and impact of our work going forward.

-Upcoming: August 7th - Elizabeth Blue, UW Division of Medical Genetics/ ADRC Affiliate Member - Variants regulating NCSTN and ZBTB4 are associated with age-at-onset of Alzheimer’s disease
+August 7th - Elizabeth Blue, UW Division of Medical Genetics/ ADRC Affiliate Member - Variants regulating NCSTN and ZBTB4 are associated with age-at-onset of Alzheimer’s disease (PDF)

 July 2017 - No meeting

 May 2017 - Ben Logsdon, Senior Scientist, Sage Bionetworks/ ADRC Affiliate Member - Transcriptomic Network Prioritization of Alzheimer’s Disease Drivers (PDF)

 March 2017 - Daniel Promislow, Professor, Departments of Pathology and Biology, University of Washington - Systems biology of neurodegenerative disease in the fruit fly, Drosophila melanogaster (PDF)

 January 2017 - Matt Kaeberlein, Professor, UW Department of Pathology, ADRC Project 1 Leader - Preventing Alzheimer’s disease by targeting the hallmarks of aging (PDF)